17 Types Of Rakes (Uses & Pictures)

 A concrete rake isn’t made of concrete but actually relies on a metal head.
 Their name comes from the fact that they’re used when laying concrete.
 They’re used both to push and smooth concrete as well as scoop up concrete and move it as needed.

 For this purpose, concrete rakes are designed slightly differently from most types.
-The first thing you’ll notice is that concrete rakes don’t have tines.
+The first thing you’ll notice is that these designs don’t have tines.
 In its place, they boast a head with a curved design.

 The straight edge is used to flatten the concrete into place, while the curved design is useful for moving wet concrete as needed.
 If you’re building a concrete patio or sidewalk, these will make the job of concrete finishing much easier.